gilbertgit95/kagiweb-cli/README.md

 # kagiweb-cli
-> Project: kagiweb-cli
-> Created: Gilbert D. Cuerbo, 2021

-Helper for kagiweb-tech projects.
-This contains administrative automations and can generate app basecode.
-To use the cli app, you can just execute the snippet below on a terminal provided that a new version of Node is installed on your system.
+A utility for kagiweb-tech projects, this tool includes administrative automations and can generate base code for applications.
+To use the CLI app, simply run the following snippet in your terminal, ensuring NodeJS is installed on your system.

 ```
-> npx @kagiweb-tech/cli
+> npm i -g @kagiweb-tech/cli
+> kwtech
 ```